ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 There may be other BPI components such as role definitions or security policies.
 The enablement of additional components in a BPI beyond this standard is left to each specific implementation.

-**[R78]** An internal BPI User MUST be able to create, read, update and delete all components of a BPI.
+**[R79]** An internal BPI User MUST be able to create, read, update and delete all components of a BPI.

-**[R79]** A BPI User MUST be able to send and receive BPI messages from other BPI users using the BPI Communication capability as defined in [Section 5.3](#53-BPI -Communication).
+**[R80]** A BPI User MUST be able to send and receive BPI messages from other BPI users using the BPI Communication capability as defined in [Section 5.3](#53-BPI-Communication).

-**[R80]** A BPI User MUST be able to create, read BPI messages from other BPI users using the BPI Communication capability as defined in [Section 5.3](#53-BPI -Communication).
+**[R81]** A BPI User MUST be able to create, read BPI messages from other BPI users using the BPI Communication capability as defined in [Section 5.3](#53-BPI-Communication).

 Note that when a BPI User executes these capabilities they are understood to be enabled by services under the direct custody of the BPI User.
 However, the BPI User may delegate these capabilities to the BPI the BPI user operates in, called a custodial approach.

-**[R81]** A BPI User MUST be able to delegate one or more BPI User capabilities to a 3rd party that is also a BPI User.
+**[R82]** A BPI User MUST be able to delegate one or more BPI User capabilities to a 3rd party that is also a BPI User.

 ## 5.2 BPI User Account